dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 What can we do with help of these networks?
 Movie Reviews?
 Calling IMDB...

 So, let's use these network to see how well do they classify movie reviews.
+We will handpick some of the reviews from Rotten Tomatoes for testing.